pc2/SLASH/README.md

 ## Known limitations
 - HLS arguments should not be Verilog or VHDL keywords (eg. `in`, `out`) so on.
 Some issues may appear in the linker with this configuration.
-- In emulation, only HLS functions with axi4lite interfaces work.
+- In emulation, HLS kernels must include at least one axi4lite interface to work.

 ## Notes
 All the hardware examples are built using the Segmented Configuration flow.